-Where will the village be located?
+Where will the first micro community be

 What is the vision for santosha village?